Dantevg/Oblock/notes/syntax-semantics.md

   - Probably: (like JS) no syntax for immutable values, maybe freeze function.
     Immutability checking (for threads) needs to be a function as well
 - Syntax sugar for classes and constructors
-- Prototypal inheritance
-  - Like Io language, with `clone` function / syntax
-    - Should be syntax (not function) to allow computation with `_Proto`?
-      Not needed? _Proto is known by programmer
-- Use comma instead of colon for if/for/while condition/body separator (like Jammy)
 - Default parameters
   - What to do when caller explicitly passes nil? python will use nil/None, not default value